Policies & action

 Policy overview

 China’s current policies scenario projections have been updated to reach GHG emission levels (excl.
-LULUCF) of 14.5 to 15.5 GtCO2e in 2030 – roughly 35% higher than 2010 levels.
+LULUCF) of 14.6–15.3 GtCO2e in 2030, roughly 35% higher than 2010 levels.

 China remained a global leader in energy transition investment in 2024, accounting for 39% of the global total and two-thirds of the global increase (BloombergNEF, 2025).
-Investment and sales in clean energy technologies contributed over 10% of China’s GDP for the first time, totalling USD 1.9 trillion (Myllyvirta et al., 2025).
-Meanwhile, China is the global powerhouse of the energy transition supply chain, manufacturing over 80% of solar panels, 60% of wind turbines, and 75% of electric vehicles and their batteries worldwide (IEA, 2022a, 2025b; Andrew Hayley, 2024; Lombardo et al., 2025).
+Investment and sales in clean energy technologies contributed over 10% of China’s GDP for the first time, totalling USD 1.9tn (Myllyvirta et al., 2025).
+Meanwhile, China is the powerhouse of the global energy transition supply chain, manufacturing over 80% of solar panels, 60% of wind turbines, and 75% of electric vehicles and their batteries worldwide (IEA, 2022a, 2025b; Andrew Hayley, 2024; Lombardo et al., 2025).

 After two decades in the making, China issued its first Energy Law in November 2024, aiming to promote the development and use of renewable energy and raise the share of non-fossil energy consumption.
 As China’s first comprehensive framework law for the energy sector, it establishes a foundational role in guiding energy policy.
 The law clearly prioritises renewable energy over fossil fuels, while still endorsing the “rational development and clean, efficient use” of fossil energy (Liu, 2024; The National People’s Congress of the People’s Republic of China, 2024).